Citrus canker: Management

-Quarantine measures are implemented in areas where citrus canker is not endemic or has been obliterated to prevent the introduction of X. axonopodis.
+Quarantine measures are implemented in areas where citrus canker is not endemic or has been obliterated to prevent the introduction of X. citri.
 On the other hand, in regions where citrus canker occurs, Integrated Pest Management (IPM) is utilized.
 The most notable feature of this management program is the transposition of susceptible citrus plants to field resistant citrus cultivars.
 Apart from using resistant cultivars in fields, there are several measures that are taken to control citrus canker from causing failed crop.
 The measures can be divided into three major categories: exclusion, eradication and sanitation.

 Exclusion

 Citrus trees or fruits from outside of the country are inspected to ensure they are bacteria-free trees.
-Under the management program, the production of Xac (X. axonopodis pv. citri)-free nursery trees for exclusion of canker from orchard is also mandatory.
+Under the management program, the production of Xac (X. axonopodis pv. citri, an old name for X. citri pv. citri)-free nursery trees for exclusion of canker from orchard is also mandatory.
 Because the bacteria can be introduced from countries with endemic canker or canker outbreaks, strict restrictions on citrus importation are implemented in citrus-growing countries.
 Citrus trees will only be grown on canker-free fields at least one year after effective eradication.
-Planting sites are also chosen to minimize favorable environmental conditions for the spread of X. axonopodis.
+Planting sites are also chosen to minimize favorable environmental conditions for the spread of X. citri.
 For example, areas with strong wind are avoided to decrease the dispersal of bacterial inoculum to the susceptible citrus trees.

 Eradication

 Once citrus canker is introduced into a field, removal of the infected trees is enacted to halt further spread of the bacteria.
 For instance, in Florida between 2000 and 2006, all citrus trees within 1900 ft of infected trees were required to be eradicated.
-In the process, the infected trees are uprooted and burned.
+In the process, the infected trees are uprooted and burned, as the bacteria can survive on the lesions of woody branches for years.
 In urban areas, the trees are cut down and chipped, then disposed of in landfills.

 Sanitation

-X. axonopodis pv. citri can be transmitted by mechanical means such as humans and machinery.
+X. citri pv. citri can be transmitted by mechanical means such as humans and machinery.
 As a sanitation measure, the workers in citrus orchards are required to do thorough decontamination of personnel and equipment to prevent the spread of bacteria from the infected areas.
 Aerosol inoculum is able to cause infection in wetted foliage in the zone of bacterial dispersal.
 Vehicles can also become contaminated by contacting the wet foliage.
 Contaminated equipment and machines can be disinfected by spraying bactericide.